wso2-attic/ballerina-integrator/README.md

    $ballerina run <package_name>
 ```

-   NOTE: First start the `TravelAgency` package since it's the main orchastrator for other services(also we are going to trace from Traval Agancy service)
+   NOTE: First start the `travel_agency` package since it's the main orchestrator for other services(also we are going
+    to trace from Traval Agancy service)

 - You can access Prometheus at the following URL
 ```